andrhamm/sentry/README.md

 Sentry currently only supports SMTP email sending.
 Rename `config/sample_smtp.yml` to `config/smtp.yml` and update with your email connection settings.

 ## Create your "wards"
 Tell Sentry what to look for, on which sites, by creating your own custom "wards" in the `config/wards` directory.
 A ward is a simple YAML config that specifies which URLs to monitor, and the conditions on which you want to be alerted.
-A sample ward has been provided.
+A sample ward has been provided, but `sample.yml` will not function until the file is renamed.
 Support for additional conditions will be added in future versions.

 ## Installation
 Install dependencies, then simply run `bundle install`